chloeleto/streetcrime/planning.md

 ## Business Case

 ### Problem statement
 Bristol experiences a range of street crime incidents which impact not only the safety of residents and businesses, but the socioeconomic status of the area.
 Current resources, such as national crime maps, provide data but lack the depth of analysis specific to Bristol.
 By creating a website tailored to the local area, we will be able to offer safety tips or resources linked to specific crimes, e.g., when the user clicks on an area with a high number of burglaries, they can receive practical advice on home security and/or to local police crime prevention programs.
 This addresses the need for a Bristol-focused crime mapping solution that provides localised crime data to appeal to the users' needs, rather than a large database of unfiltered and unnecessary information.
 For example, a business that is looking to establish a Bristol-based location does not need to know statistics on home burglaries.
 However, with the correct guidance from the website, we can help to facilitate the development of new business in up-and-coming areas.
 A website that clearly outlines crime trends and types can help potential entrepreneurs decide where to open stores, restaurants, or other businesses.
-This can also protect pre-existing businesses by allowing the owners to see when and where incidents are most likely to occur, leading to adjustments such as altering operating hours, investing in security equipment, or participating in local crime prevention programs.
-Local council can also use the website to focus police patrols, initiate neighborhood watch programs, or fund youth centers and other community-building initiatives that may deter crime, as well as allocating funds for improved lighting, better pedestrian paths, or the installation of security cameras.

 ### Business benefits
 - Homebuyers can use this business to assess the long-term property value trends to possibly identify areas where improvements to safety may boost future value.